Load Balancing for AI Training Workloads: Approach: Decoupling Components

-In exploring the various options for load balancing, the main conceptual challenge is to isolate the merits of load balancing from the effects of other components of the network, all in the context of AI workloads.
-The relevant components are: the physical network (topology and provisioning), congestion control, and loss recovery (which includes both loss detection and packet retransmission).
-We now clarify our assumptions about the role of these components.
+We aim to isolate the merits of LB from the effects of two other components of the network stack: \textit{congestion control} (how hosts adapt their rate to avoid congestion), and \textit{loss recovery} (includes both loss detection and packet retransmission).
+We now explain our methodology for doing so.

-\textbf{Physical network:} Since the physical network is not the dominant factor in the cost of an AI cluster, and the AI workloads can be well understood in advance, we assume the network to be a fat-tree topology with full bisection bandwidth.
-For an all-to-all or permutation traffic pattern on such networks, all flows are only bottlenecked on the sending or receiving host's link to its ToR.
-The rest of the network, which we will call the core, is sufficiently provisioned to handle the load emerging from the ToRs if (and only if) load balancing is working well.

-{\bf Congestion control with ideal load balancing:} Given a full-bisection-bandwidth and failure-free network and a static workload (defined by a given collective), and perfect load-balancing so there is no overloaded link in the core, there should be no need for congestion control.
-By this we mean that, in this ideal case, it is possible to avoid congestion entirely for given a particular workload by computing a schedule for which packets should be sent when and by which route.
-If every host sends according to the packet schedule, no packets will be dropped, and there would be no need for adaptive congestion control such as currently implemented in TCP.